 Computational Biology Molecular Genetics PhD Track

-Computational biology is playing an increasingly critical role in molecular genetics.
-The availability and continuing generation of large-scale molecular-genetic datasets, covering nearly all aspects of cellular and organismal biology, has created a high demand for researchers with advanced computational skills who have a solid grounding in biology.
+Molecular genetics is increasingly driven by data and technology.
+The availability and continuing generation of large-scale datasets and data analysis has created a high demand for researchers with advanced computational skills who also have a strong grasp on molecular biology.

-- Comfort with and love of computer programming.
-Evidence could come from academic excellence in multiple computer courses, or programming through employment or extracurricular activities.
+- Evidence of comfort and ease with computer programming, e.g. academic excellence in multiple computer courses, computational research, programming through employment or extracurricular activities.

 - Academic excellence in two or more quantitative subjects: calculus, linear algebra, probability/statistics or other math or quantitative courses.